 Go to hospital

-Designed in 1902 by Catalan architect, Lluís Domènech i Montaner, in an exuberant modernist style complete with swirling turrets and towers, vibrant mosaics and a beautiful brick facade, the enormous complex of Hospital de la Santa Creu i de Sant Paul rivals the Sagrada Família in size and wow-factor.
-General admission is free, though you’ll have to pay for a guided tour.
+Designed in 1902 by Catalan architect, Lluís Domènech i Montaner, in an exuberant modernist style complete with swirling turrets and towers, vibrant mosaics and a beautiful brick facade, the enormous complex of the Sant Pau Art Nouveau Site, also known as Hospital de la Santa Creu i de Sant Paul, rivals the Sagrada Família in size and wow-factor.
+Admission is free the first Sunday of every month.

 Sit on a bench in Parc Güell

 Antoni Gaudì – figurehead of Catalan modernisme – really let his imagination go wild in the Parc Güell.
 Sitting on the outskirts of the Gràcia district and opened to the public in 1922, the urban parkland is peppered with brightly coloured pavilions, swirling sculptures, giant lizards and its most famous feature, a long ceramic bench – a glittering, undulating mass of multi-coloured mosaics.

 Sunbathe on the beach